 Title fees: A title company makes sure the property you are buying is free of anything that could affect your ability to take ownership.
 A title search is conducted to ensure that the person selling the house actually owns it and that there are no outstanding claims or liens against the property.
 You will pay lender’s title insurance, owners title insurance, municipal searches, title endorsement fee, notary and courier fees associated with having your final documents signed, and recorded to transfer ownership.

 Escrow Payments for Property Taxes and Insurance

-Escrow payments are used to pay for expenses like property taxes and various types of insurance coverage you may have, like homeowners insurance, flood insurance, and mortgage insurance.
-These payments are added to your monthly mortgage amount and will be calculated using documents from your closing, insurance company and local tax office.
+Escrow payments are to pay for expenses like property taxes and various types of insurance coverage you may have, like homeowners insurance, flood insurance, and mortgage insurance.
+These payments are added to your monthly mortgage amount and are calculated using documents from your closing, insurance company, and local tax office.
 This cost will vary depending on the property taxes in your area and the insurance coverage that you have.
 It is also important to note that this amount is subject to change from year to year as property taxes and homeowner’s insurance rates rise or fall.

 Call New Dwelling Mortgage to further discuss our Free Home Purchase Qualifier!